ilbertti/library_database/README.md

     - The release year of the book as an integer.

     After giving the information, the program asks if the information is correct (y/n):
-    - 'y' adds the book to the database
+    - 'y' adds the book to the database.
-    - 'n' stops the process and returns to the main view
+    - 'n' stops the process and returns to the main view.
-- '2' prints the current database content
+- '2' prints the current database content.
-- 'Q' exits the program
+- 'Q' exits the program.

-## Properties/TODO
+## Properties/ToDo

-The program makes some assumptions about the user syntax.
+The program makes some assumptions about the user syntax:
 - The book title, writer, and ISBN can be anything that the user inputs.
-    - Year is checked to be an integer, but can be a negative number.
+    - The publishing year is checked to be an integer and can be negative.
-- It is assumed that the provided file is empty or that it contains books in the proper format (title/writer/ISBN/year).
+- It is assumed that the provided file is empty or that it contains books in the proper format (title/writer/ISBN/year) and is sorted in an ascending order by the year.